suffolklibraries/lgc/content/collections/events/horseplay-23-07.md

   -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
-        text: 'You can have fun exploring the galleries together, discovering objects, listening to stories and rhymes inspired by our collections and make and create something to take home.'
+        text: 'Join us for a Street Art and Games workshop with Reprezent Project.
+Get crafty together in this fun workshop inspired by our special exhibition, HORSEPLAY!'
   -
     type: paragraph
     attrs: